pratikesh3232/Travel_Ticket_Cancellations_for_Risk_Management/README.md

     <!-- Placeholder for Cancellation Distribution Pie Chart -->
         [Screenshot of cancellation distribution pie chart will be added here]
 * **Most Departure and Destination Cities:** Bar plots were used to identify the top 10 departure and destination cities for non-canceled tickets.
+* <!-- Placeholder for Cancellation Distribution Pie Chart -->
+        [Screenshot of cancellation distribution pie chart will be added here]
 * **Monthly Income:** Line plots were used to display the monthly income with and without considering cancellations, revealing the financial impact of cancellations.
+* <!-- Placeholder for Cancellation Distribution Pie Chart -->
+        [Screenshot of cancellation distribution pie chart will be added here]
 * **Trip Reason and Cancellation:** A count plot was used to analyze the relationship between trip reasons and cancellations.
+* <!-- Placeholder for Cancellation Distribution Pie Chart -->
+        [Screenshot of cancellation distribution pie chart will be added here]
 * **Vehicle and Trip Reason:** A count plot was used to analyze the relationship between vehicle types and trip reasons.
+* <!-- Placeholder for Cancellation Distribution Pie Chart -->
+        [Screenshot of cancellation distribution pie chart will be added here]

 ## Results